SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

          default:
             print("Not the letter A")
       }
-   !$ error: 'case' label in a 'switch' should have at least one executable statement !!      case "a": // Invalid, the case has an empty body !!      ^~~~~~~~~
+   !$ error: 'case' label in a 'switch' must have at least one executable statement !!      case "a": // Invalid, the case has an empty body !!      ^~~~~~~~~
    !!                break